cpske/ISP/assignment/week15-team.md

+---
-## Team Assignment for Nov 25 - Dec 5
+title: Team Assignment for Nov 25 - Dec 5
+---

 1. Complete or improve all **past work** that got less than perfect score.